 Web Hosting is available to full time and part time NYU faculty and researchers, administrators, and current students with current and active NYU NetIDs.
-Alumni and other affiliated members of the NYU community are not eligible for this Pilot.
+Alumni and other affiliated members of the NYU community are not eligible for this Service.
 Web Hosting sites must support the user’s teaching, learning, or research activities at NYU.

 Users lose access to their Web Hosting account when they are no longer affiliated with NYU (e.g. after graduation, end of employment).
 In such cases, users have the following options:

 - Users can transfer their account to our vendor, Reclaim Hosting.
 You will not need to migrate your content, but you will assume responsibility for paying hosting fees.
 Email firstname.lastname@example.org if you are interested in this option.